Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 Purchasing Process

-Both Starkey and ReSound hearing aids must be purchased through licensed hearing healthcare professionals.
-This approach ensures proper fitting and programming but adds steps to the acquisition process compared to direct-to-consumer brands.
+Both Starkey and ReSound hearing aids must be purchased through licensed hearing care professionals.
+That approach ensures proper fitting and programming, but it requires more steps than direct-to-consumer brands.

 The typical purchasing process for both brands includes: